William Cadogan, 1st Earl Cadogan: Later life

 Cadogan was a Whig Member of Parliament for Woodstock from 1705 to 1716.
 On 21 June 1716, he was made Baron Cadogan of Reading, having recently purchased Caversham Park, Oxfordshire (now Berkshire) near that town.
 He was also made a Knight of the Thistle and, the following year, a member of the Privy Council.
+Also in 1717, he was promoted to full general.
 On 8 May 1718 George I made him 1st Earl Cadogan, of Oakley, co.
 Buckingham, Viscount Caversham, of Caversham, co.
 Oxford and Earl Cadogan.
 In later years he also served as Master of the Robes (1714–1726) and governor of the Isle of Wight (1715–1726).

 When the Duke of Marlborough died in 1722, Cadogan walked at the head of the procession at his funeral.
 He succeeded his former commander as Master-General of the Ordnance (1722–1725).
 However, the Opposition's staunch hostility towards him meant that he had lost any political influence several years before his death on 17 July 1726.
 Despite his closeness to Marlborough, he was much occupied in his later years with a lawsuit brought against him by Marlborough's widow.
 He was himself rather litigious by nature, even engaging in a bitter lawsuit against his own sister Penelope over her son's inheritance.